 After my first blog post, a colleague asked me, "What are your objectives with this project?"
 An interesting question–particularly in the digital marketing world–since we are always debating why a site exists.

 Consider Yahoo's "Moonshot" goal which aims to be "on every smartphone, every tablet every day, . . .

 Simplicity has become the best currency for my success.
 But an oversimplified understanding of what it means can cripple anyone's growth opportunities and limit their influence.

 Consider PPC marketing, a model in which you direct traffic to a website, and pay when ads are clicked.
-Managing, testing, and optimizing ads become essential to . . .
+Managing, testing, and optimizing ads become . . .